 Meanwhile, I’m getting my fresh fix from microgreens.
 Unlike sprouts (the first stage of plant growth), which are germinated in a dark, moist environment, microgreens, the second stage, are grown in soil or organic potting mix and exposed to sunlight, so they produce chlorophyll.
 Once a specialty garnish destined for starry restaurants (find the backstory in this recent TakePart column), you can now buy flats or boxes of them at specialty markets and, increasingly, farmers markets.

-They are also staggeringly simple to cultivate at home (seed-to-harvest is about two weeks), and tending them is peaceful, contemplative work.
+They are also easy to cultivate at home (seed-to-harvest is about two weeks), and tending them is peaceful, contemplative work.
 Just keep them moist and in the sun, then snip them off right above soil level once their first true leaves begin to emerge.
 You’ll know true leaves when you see them: They follow the initial, embryonic leaves (which are present in the seed before germination) and look more like the mature plant.
 You can only get one harvest from each planting, but no worries—scatter new seed in the same containers, cover with growing medium, water gently but thoroughly, and be patient.

 I’m still getting the hang of sowing seeds in succession, so we have a continuous supply at the ready.
 In the little garden you see above are, clockwise from top left, red russian kale, some other sort of kale, arugula, and, well, I don’t know, but it tastes like sorrel—the unmarked box was languishing at Lani’s Farm stand at the Greenmarket, and I couldn’t resist.
 Once the tart, almost sour greens get a bit taller, they’ll be delicious on top of an omelet, broiled fish fillets, or a bowl of schav, or sorrel soup.